-DAVID GREENE: SAFETY AND SECURITY MANAGER
+DAVID GREENE: SHIFT MANAGER

 David was born in Anaheim California, Where he spent his young life with his Father, Mother, and 2 siblings, to the age of 12.
 His parents moved him and his sister to Kanosh Utah where they had spent many summers camping at Adelaide Park and the mountains all over Utah.
 He spent his high school days here but then they moved back to California.
 While in California he attended college and met his childhood family friend and now wife again.
 They adopted 2 girls and had 2 of their own boys.
 David moved his young family back to Kanosh so that his children could have the same freedoms he had as a young man.
 While coaching baseball, he made a friend Jamie Orullian, who would ask him later to come to work at White River Academy.
 His love for working with youth seemed to fit in with the White River Academy statement.
 He loves family reunion trips, camping, different foods, travels, and looks forward to time spent with his kids.